rubiefawn/blog/content/blog/cubician-2.md

 ![Cubician II album art](/images/cubician-ii.jpg)

 This short album is entirely old music that I have taken time to polish up.
-Here's some information about the songs:
+Here's some trivia about the songs:

 ## [Liquid Starlight](https://iansannar.bandcamp.com/track/liquid-starlight)

 *Liquid Starlight* was originally uploaded to my old Soundcloud on 2014-03-01 (over a decade ago!).
 I originally created all the synthesizer sounds using ZynAddSubFX in LMMS, with liberal use of a specific parameter that allowed for randomization of different wave harmonics per-note.
 This helped each note sound slightly different, which helped the synth sound like water droplets.
-The version of ZynAddSubFX embedded in LMMS has the most convoluted user interface I have ever laid eyes on, so I have no idea how to replicate this.
-I will update this post if I ever do.
+For the remake, I opted for a more tight and consistent sound.

 If you dare, you can listen to an archive of that [old version](https://on.soundcloud.com/CTeewPBPhQWm2hV39) on Soundcloud.

 ## [Cured More than The Malady](https://iansannar.bandcamp.com/track/cured-more-than-the-malady)

 This song was originally released on YouTube on 2017-08-29.
-At the time, I was deeply unhappy with my character, and was trying to fix myself using religion.
-This approach was deeply flawed, and in an attempt to "cure" all my flaws, I ended up rejecting my entire identity instead.
-When I initially released the song, I understood that this was harmful, but thought that it was necessary for my personal growth, spiritual salvation, et cetera.
-Of course, that was all total nonsense, and after living like that for three years, I came to my senses and realized how unhealthy that mindset was.
-There is no "cure", only empathy and hard work.
-I accept and love myself.
+At the time, I was deeply unhappy with myself, and thought I could erase my flaws through religion.
+When I wrote this song, I had yet to realize that drowning myself in piety was not a healthy or long-term solution, but naïvely thought that my damaged self-image was a necessary evil in the process of spiritual purification or whatever.
+I thought I had simply "cured more than the malady".
+I have since learned that miracles are no replacement for hard work or self-love.
+Go to therapy!

 The [original YouTube upload](https://youtu.be/MUi-GRBpsGw) is available, but unlisted.